Duper: The format that's super!

 Preliminaries

-• Duper is case-sensitive and must be a valid UTF-8 encoded Unicode document.
+- Duper is case-sensitive, and files must be a valid UTF-8 encoded Unicode document.

-• Files must have only one root value.
-Objects and arrays as the root value must always be accepted by a Duper parser, but implementations may allow other values as the root value.
+- Files must have only one root value.
+Parsers must always accept objects, arrays, and tuples as the root value.
+Implementations may allow other values as the root value.

 Comments

-Two forward slashes // mark the rest of the line of a comment, except when inside of a string.
+Two forward slashes // mark the rest of the line, including the newline, as a comment, except when inside of a string.

 // This is a full-line comment